MizunashiAkari/webgl-megu/README.md

 And I'm just a fan of her.\
 \
 Because I'm not expert on it ,the code is NOT good.
 But it works.\
-And the lib can't do something like unlinear transform, and only for 2D.\
+And the lib can't do something like unlinear transform, and it is only for 2D.\
 The animation is very simple with only CPU.\
 Maybe it will be better later, and maybe not.\
 This is just for fun and megu.\
+\
+And no comment.XD\
 \
 Here is the structure.\
 \